gwtd3/gwt-d3-js/README.md

 GWT-d3js
 ========

-D3.js embeded in a GWT Module.
+D3.js script embeded in a GWT Module.
+This module serves as the basis for the [gwt-d3](https://github.com/gwtd3/gwt-d3) library.

 Goals
 -----